Avimesa/api-docs/README.md

-# Avimesa RESTful API Documentation
+# Avimesa RESTful API

-Brief on Avimesa's RESTful endpoints.
+This RESTful API is used to programmatically access data stored in your Live account.

 _All endpoints require a set of authentication tokens in order to return successfully._
 Some incomplete JSON: